SummaryDev/documentation/docs/api.md

 To get notified of changes to your query results use GraphQL [subscriptions](subscriptions.md) feature.
-It lets you connect via a WebSocket, pass your query as a *subscription* and your client gets called back once the results change.
+It lets you connect via a WebSocket, pass your query as a *subscription* and your client will get called back once the results change.
 Use your favorite WebSocket or GraphQL client or our sample [subscriber](https://github.com/SummaryDev/subscriber) as a starting